SoftwareAG/c8y-docs/content/edge/installation-bundle/setting-up-vmware.md

 The following example illustrates the network configuration on a Windows platform.
 For instructions on Linux platform, see VMware Knowledge Base.

 1. Download the correct version of the `vmnetcfg` utility.
-It can also be extracted from the VM Workstation Pro installer.
+It can also be extracted from the VMware Workstation Pro installer.

 2. Save the vmnetcfg binary file (*vmnetcfg.exe*) in the VMware Workstation Player installation directory.
 In a Windows environment, this is usually *C:\Program Files (x86)\VMware\VMware Player*.<br>
 3. Open the file with the appropriate rights. <br>